kittykatattack/learningPixi/README.md

 ```
 renderer.render(stage);
 ```
-None of your sprites will be visible before you do these two things.
+**None of your sprites will be visible before you do these two things**.

 Before we continue, let's look at a practical example of how to use what you've just learnt to display a single image.
 In the `examples/images`